scaleway-terraform-modules/workflows/README.md

 ## tf_project_apply.yaml

-Apply any changes on the infrastructure using terraform
+Apply any changes on the infrastructure using terraform//

+The job is configured to avoid deadlocks on the remote state.
+As such only one job will run at a time, and running jobs won't be cancelled.

 Include the following jobs in your existing workflows to use this workflow:
 ```yaml